Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Approach

 \paragraph{Graph Convolution over Dependency Trees} Syntax information is an important source of features across domains.
-In our framework, we propose to build a GCN \cite{kipf2016semi} over the dependency tree of a sentence to exploit syntactical information.
-For a given graph with $k$ nodes, an adjacency matrix $\boldsymbol{A}\in\mathbb{R}^{k\times k}$ is used to represent the graph, where $A_{ij} = 1$ if there is an edge going from node $i$ to node $j$.
-We denote the output of the $l$-th layer for node $i$ as $\boldsymbol{g}_i^{(l)}$, where $\boldsymbol{g}_i^{(0)}$ represents the initial state of node $i$.
+We use a GCN \citep{kipf2016semi} over the dependency tree of a sentence\footnote{We use Stanford CoreNLP \citep{manning2014stanford} to generate the dependency tree. } to exploit syntactic information.
+Given a graph with $k$ nodes, an adjacency matrix $\boldsymbol{A}\in\mathbb{R}^{k\times k}$ is used to represent the graph, where $A_{ij} = 1$ if there is an edge going from node $i$ to node $j$.
+We denote the $l$-th layer output for node $i$ as $\boldsymbol{g}_i^{(l)}$, where $\boldsymbol{g}_i^{(0)}$ represents the initial state of node $i$.

-In our paper, we set $\boldsymbol{G}^{(0)}$ = $\boldsymbol{E}$ to make nodes aware of context \cite{zhang-etal-2018-graph,zhang-etal-2019-aspect}.
-For an $L$-layer GCN, $\boldsymbol{g}_i^{(L)}$ is the final state of node $i$.
-Given the dependency tree of the input sentence,\footnote{We use Stanford CoreNLP \cite{manning2014stanford} to generate the dependency tree. } the graph convolution operated on the node representation can be written as:
+Following \citet{zhang-etal-2018-graph,zhang-etal-2019-aspect}, we set $\boldsymbol{G}^{(0)}$ = $\boldsymbol{E}$.
+Given the dependency tree of the input sentence, the graph convolution operated on the node representation can be written as: